joseavr/cheat-sheets/Ocaml/OCAML Lambda Calc.md

 - x

 ## 2️⃣ Call by Name "lazy evaluation"
-This type of evaluation we take the right-most outer expression and evaluate it with the left-most expression.
+Take the right-most outer expression and evaluate it with the left-most expression.
+Calling the function without evaluating the argument

 (λz. z) ((λy. y) x)
 - We take ((λy. y) x) and evualuate it with (λz. z).
 So ((λy. y) x) replaces λz so replaces z.
 Resulting, (λy. y) x